zhang-zengjie/ram-ruts/README.md

 - Run the main script `main.py` to generate data in `/data`;
 - Watch the terminal or check the logging file `/data/INFO.log` for the runtime information;
+- Confirm that the data files `*.npy` are generated in `/data`;
+- Run `plot.py` to plot the results, and yous should see a figure as above if successful;
-- Run `plot.py` to plot the results; the figures may impede each other; drag the figures for a better view.
+- The figures may impede each other; Drag the figures for a better view.

 ### Fine-Tuning the Code